ramirantala/planb-cassandra/README.rst

 access (TCP port 22) from Odd_ host.
 After that is done, you can use `Più`_ to get SSH access and create your application user and the first schema:

+If you want to associate instance profile to your instances specify the name of the instance profile with ``--instance-profile-name``.
+The instance profile must exist.
+When you create IAM role with console, instance profile is created automatically with same name.
+When creating roles with aws cli, you need to create both separately.
+See more `Using Instance Profiles`_

 .. code-block:: bash